Hyve logo

 Why is HA important?

-HA is critical for businesses because it ensures that their website will remain online in the event of a hardware failure, or due to scheduled maintenance.
+High availability hosting is critical for businesses because it ensures that their sites and applications will remain online under any circumstances.

-• Maintenance: When running a business online, it is vital that your website does not go down, as even one minute of downtime can cause major repercussions.
-Yet at the same time, websites require continuous updates and maintenance to keep them up and running properly.
+For many organisations, even one minute of downtime can cause major repercussions.
+Yet at the same time, websites and applications require continuous updates and maintenance to keep them up and running properly.
 Using HA will allow you to carry out maintenance or updates to your website, without encountering any downtime at all.

 HA is achieved by using load balancers to share traffic across several servers to keep the front end running, and using MS SQL clustering or MySQL replication to keep the databases online in the event of a failure.